Freight Shipping from Columbus to Salt Lake City

 How much does it cost to ship freight from Columbus to Salt Lake City?

-Full truckload (FTL) rates from Columbus, OH to Salt Lake City, UT currently range from $4,236-$5,221 for a standard dry van load over the 1,970-mile route.
+Full truckload (FTL) rates from Columbus, OH to Salt Lake City, UT currently range $4,236-$5,221 (roughly $2.18-$2.66 per mile over 1,970 miles).
 LTL shipments typically cost $1,284-$2,075 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Salt Lake City?